rdlf0/chapp/TESTING.md

 ## 🚨 **Known Issues**

 ### **Test Dependencies:**
-- SQLite tests require CGO to be enabled
 - Database tests use temporary files that are cleaned up automatically
 - Session tests may have timing dependencies due to cleanup goroutines